divadbaroon/Junov.1/README.md

 - Integrates OpenAI's GPT-3.5-Turbo to provide a more natural, human-like conversation experience.

+### Broad Conversational Skills

+- Trained on an extensive dataset that covers a wide range of conversational commands, providing efficient responses across diverse scenarios and inquiries.
+-
 ### Built-In Commands

 - Understands and can perform a variety of commands such as providing language translations, web browsing, and weather retrieval.

 ### Contextual Awareness

-- Capable of storing and utilizing conversation history, providing the assistant with context awareness.

-### Broad Conversational Skills

-- Trained on an extensive dataset that covers a wide range of conversational commands, providing efficient responses across diverse scenarios and inquiries.
+- Stores and utilizes conversations history to provide contextual awareness to the assistant.

 ## Requirements
 - Azure account and subscription